dwarvesf/playground/Engineering/Frontend/A Fragment Colocation Pattern with React & Apollo GraphQL.md

 Basically `@graphql-codegen/cli` will:
 - Call our GraphQL backend to fetch the schema
 - Scan our codebase for query, mutation and fragment definitions to convert
-- Put the output into a file that we have specificed
+- Put the output into a file that we have specified

 After running the CLI, the typing output will look like below: